 When packing, do not carry too much weight on your back.
 Buy a small travel backpack maybe a 20-liter one.
 The last thing that you want is a heavy load on your wheezing lungs.

 Protect your inhaler.
 Pack it in its carry case.
-You can buy a nice case that will give you good value for your money online.
-That way, your asthma inhaler is kept safe when you are outdoors.
+You can buy a nice asthma inhaler case that will give you good value for your money online.
+That way, your inhaler is kept safe when you are outdoors.

 If you are hiking with kids, do carry allergy medicine for kids with asthma.
 Consider this a preventative measure.

 When on the camping site or when hiking overnight, avoid the things that trigger your asthma.
 Some of them like smoke, dust can be easy to avoid.
 However, when hiking through wild flowers and forests, the pollen may also trigger attacks.
 Prepare for that.

 Cover your face when hiking.
 This is important as it ensures the air you breathe in is warm and as a result, it cannot affect the muscles surrounding your bronchial tubes causing them to reduce in size.
 When packing your hiking boots, also pack a balaclava or a large bandanna for your face.

 Carry your cell phone or go hiking with a friend or family member.
 This is especially important for people who get serious asthma attacks.
 It might even be important to wear a medical tag to let people know of your condition just in case you need help.

 Finally, sleep in a well insulated sleeping bag because the air will be warm.
 You may as well want to sleep on a camping cot rather than the hard ground as it may be too cold for you.

 What if you did not pack your inhaler?